backstage/backstage/docs/local-dev/cli-build-system.md

 so in other areas, but the experience of firing up an editor and iterating on some code should always be as smooth as possible.

-In addition, there are a number of hard and soft requirements that we want to
+In addition, there are a number of hard and soft requirements:
-support:

-- Monorepos - The build system should support multi-package setups
+- Monorepos - The build system should support multi-package workspaces
 - Publishing - It should be possible to build and publish individual packages
 - Scale - It should scale to hundreds of large packages without excessive wait times
 - Reloads - The development flow should support quick on-save hot reloads
-- Simple - Usage should simple, just a single command if possible
+- Simple - Usage should simple and configuration should be kept minimal
 - Universal - Development towards both web applications, isomorphic packages, and Node.js
-- Editors - Things like linting and type checking should work when browsing the source code
+- Editors - Type checking and linting should be available within most editors

 During the design of the build system this collection of requirements was not something that was supported by existing tools like for example `react-scripts`.
-Especially the combination of monorepo, publishing and editor support has led to some specialized setups, as well as the scaling requirements.
+The requirements of scaling in combination of monorepo, publishing, and editor support led us to adopting our own specialized setup.

 ## Architecture